 To sum up, in today’s digital world, you need to protect your website, and the best way to do it is through SSL certification.
 So, whether you have a small blog, an e-commerce store, or run a large website, having a valid SSL certificate will ensure your website’s credibility and the login credentials and personal information of your users and customers.

 As online malware and security breaches are happening very often, having a secure protective layer helps you maintain your business credibility while also giving you a safe internet experience.
-It’s not a good idea to have SSL; it’s the best idea and today’s need.
+It’s not a good idea to have SSL; it’s a necessity.
+Contact Web9 for all Brisbane website maintenance enquiries.